 IG2.2 is the Pura Vida Series.
 It was inspired on my annual trips to Costa Rica, but could be anywhere tropical I suppose.
 Includes three tiles; Palm trees, Beach Sunset, and Arenal Volcano.
 By increasing the tiles to three in the series, I was able to create more work, even though the tiles are still very limited by very nature.

 IG 2.2.1 is the Bronto Park scene utilizing dinosaurs modeled after Elbo’s Bronto series as a tribute.
 These tiles with two dino’s and palm trees are used interchangeably with the palms, sunset, and volcano scene from IG2.2.
 Was mistakenly titled as IG3.1 in a few IG posts.

 Around 10 new murrine were introduced (and the former IG2.0 murrine retired) at a release party at in May 2016 at Boro Brothers in NY.
-The new series includes among other things, a Challenger shuttle tribute murrine, an earth (stringer-stack collaboration with Ashlee, my girlfriend at the time ), a satellite (released later) several background effects, and the introduction of planets into the scenes.
+The new series includes among other things; a Challenger shuttle tribute murrine, an earth (stringer-stack collaboration with my GF at the time ), a satellite with an Operation Paperclip easter egg (released later), several background effects, and the introduction of planets into the scenes.

 •Numbered Series Notes•